Michael Jackson: Dangerous and public social work (1991–1993)

 Following the death of HIV/AIDS spokesperson and friend Ryan White, Jackson pleaded with the Clinton administration at Bill Clinton's inaugural gala to give more money to HIV/AIDS charities and research and performed "Gone Too Soon", a song dedicated to White, and "Heal the World" at the gala.
 Jackson visited Africa in early 1992; on his first stop in Gabon he was greeted by more than 100,000 people, some of them carrying signs that read "Welcome Home Michael", and was awarded an Officer of the National Order of Merit from President Omar Bongo.
-During his trip to Ivory Coast, Jackson was crowned "King Sani" by a tribal chief.
-He thanked the dignitaries in French and English, signed documents formalizing his kingship, and sat on a golden throne while presiding over ceremonial dances.
+During his trip to Ivory Coast, Jackson drew larger crowds than Pope John Paul II on his previous visits.
+He was crowned "King Sani" by a tribal chief in the Ivorian village of Krindjabo, where he thanked the dignitaries in French and English, signed documents formalizing his kingship, and sat on a golden throne while presiding over ceremonial dances.

 In January 1993, Jackson performed at the Super Bowl XXVII halftime show in Pasadena, California.
-The NFL sought a big-name artist to keep ratings high during halftime following dwindling audience figures.
-It was the first Super Bowl whose half-time performance drew greater audience figures than the game.
+The National Football League (NFL) sought a big-name artist to keep ratings high during halftime following dwindling audience figures.
+With 133.4 million viewers, it was the first Super Bowl whose halftime show drew greater audience figures than the game.
 Jackson played "Jam", "Billie Jean", "Black or White", and "Heal the World".
 Dangerous rose 90 places in the US albums chart after the performance.

 Jackson gave a 90-minute interview with Oprah Winfrey on February 10, 1993.
 He spoke of his childhood abuse at the hands of his father; he believed he had missed out on much of his childhood, and said that he often cried from loneliness.
 He denied tabloid rumors that he had bought the bones of the Elephant Man, slept in a hyperbaric oxygen chamber, or bleached his skin, and stated for the first time that he had vitiligo.
 After the interview, Dangerous re-entered the US albums chart in the top 10, more than a year after its release.
+The interview became the most-watched television interview in US history to date, with more than 90 million viewers.

 In January 1993, Jackson won three American Music Awards: Favorite Pop/Rock Album (Dangerous), Favorite Soul/R&B Single ("Remember the Time"), and was the first to win the International Artist Award of Excellence.
 In February, he won the "Living Legend Award" at the 35th Annual Grammy Awards in Los Angeles.
 He attended the award ceremony with Brooke Shields.
 Dangerous was nominated for Best Vocal Performance (for "Black or White"), Best R&B Vocal Performance ("Jam") and Best R&B Song ("Jam"), and Bruce Swedien and Teddy Riley won the Grammy for Best Engineered – Non Classical.
+In the decades since, Dangerous has been lauded as arguably Jackson's greatest artistic achievement.